JetBrains/kotlin-web-site/docs/topics/getting-started.md

 <tab id="android" title="Android app">

-* If you want to start using Kotlin for Android development, read [Google’s recommendation for getting started with Kotlin on Android](https://developer.android.com/kotlin/get-started).
+* If you want to start using Kotlin for Android development, read [Google's recommendation for getting started with Kotlin on Android](https://developer.android.com/kotlin/get-started).

 * If you're new to Android and want to learn to create applications with Kotlin, check out [this Udacity course](https://www.udacity.com/course/developing-android-apps-with-kotlin--ud9012).